Hackgit-hash/Task-2-Phishing-Email-Analysis/README.md

 •	Links should be verified before clicking.

 Summary

-•	This is a phishing email.
+##3This is a phishing email.

-It impersonates Adobe, uses deceptive URL tricks and social engineering pressure to coerce the recipient into revealing sensitive information.
+##It impersonates Adobe, uses deceptive URL tricks and social engineering pressure to coerce the recipient into revealing sensitive information.

-Multiple technical and behavioral indicators confirm high confidence malicious intent.
+##Multiple technical and behavioral indicators confirm high confidence malicious intent.

-It tries to look like a legitimate site (Adobe), but the actual URL is different.
+##It tries to look like a legitimate site (Adobe), but the actual URL is different.

-The mail@mail.adobe.com format is a common trick anything before @ is treated as a username, not part of the real domain.
+##The mail@mail.adobe.com format is a common trick anything before @ is treated as a username, not part of the real domain.

-Phishing sites usually ask you to enter passwords, credit card info, or personal details.
+##Phishing sites usually ask you to enter passwords, credit card info, or personal details.

-Legitimate companies don’t ask this through strange URLs.
+##Legitimate companies don’t ask this through strange URLs.

-The use of http:// instead of https:// is another red flag real login pages always use secure connections.
+##The use of http:// instead of https:// is another red flag real login pages always use secure connections.

-Phishing emails often push you to act fast (“Your account will be locked!”), trying to make you ignore the warning signs.
+##Phishing emails often push you to act fast (“Your account will be locked!”), trying to make you ignore the warning signs.

+##In short:

-In short: it’s phishing because it pretends to be legitimate, tries to steal sensitive info, and uses URL tricks to fool you.
+it’s phishing because it pretends to be legitimate, tries to steal sensitive info, and uses URL tricks to fool you.